smart-edge-open/edgeapps/applications/vas-sample-app/README.md

     vas-cons-app-7b8c9f87d8-79vnq          1/1     Running   0          39s
     ```

+> **NOTE** Sample application is performing actions and is closing when done.
+K8s restarts the sample application.
+After few restarts K8s marks sample application state as CrashLoopBackOff.
+It is caused by limited lifetime of sample application.

 2. Check the pod's logs, results should look similar to the following:
     ```shell
     $ kubectl logs -f vas-cons-app-7b8c9f87d8-79vnq